HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_internal_networking.md

 1. Disable HAProxy in your custom `values.yaml` file and then do helm update.

-    ??? example "Example:"
+    !!!example "Example:"
         ```yaml
           # Controls which application is deployed and configured
         applications:
           # Deploys haproxy
           haproxy: false
         ```

 2. After updating your custom `values.yaml` file, run helm update command.